FAQ - National Identification Code (CIN) for Italian Properties

 If I already have a regional or provincial identification code, do I still need the CIN?

-Yes, if you already have a regional or provincial code, you'll still need the CIN and must display both codes.
+Yes, if you already have a regional or provincial code, you must still obtain the CIN and display both codes.
+The CIN is a separate national requirement that does not replace existing regional or provincial codes.

 I read my regional code will automatically become a CIN.
 Is this true?

+No, this is not accurate.
 Currently, you must apply for the CIN separately.
-Regional codes will not automatically convert into CINs.
+Regional codes will not automatically convert into CINs, so you need to submit a new application through the BDSR platform.

 I don't have a regional code.
 Do I need the CIN?

-Yes, you must request the CIN even if your region doesn't require a provincial or regional identification code.
-However, if your region requires one, you must obtain that first.
+Yes, you must request the CIN even if your region does not require a provincial or regional identification code.
+However, if your region does require a regional code, you must obtain that first before applying for the CIN.

 What is the effective date for the CIN regulations?

-The CIN regulations were applied as of November 2, 2024, and all properties must have obtained a CIN by January 1, 2025.
-Since this date, you are subject to penalties for failure to obtain, display, or publish the CIN.
+The CIN regulations became effective on November 2, 2024.
+All properties were required to obtain a CIN by January 1, 2025.
+From this date onwards, you are subject to penalties for failing to obtain, display, or publish the CIN.

 What are the penalties if I don't get the CIN by January 1, 2025?